 My earliest lessons in repressed memories came from episodes of Star Trek.
-As a child I was glued to the set each week to watch the hunky Captain James T. Kirk boldly go where no man has gone before – usually with some buxom Babe.
+As a child, I was glued to the TV set each week to watch the hunky Captain James T. Kirk boldly go where no man has gone before – usually with some buxom Babe.

 The Captain had two trusty side-kicks – Scotty and Spock.
 Each week “Scotty,” an anxiety-ridden Scottish engineer, would face another crisis.
 And each time he would report, “It can’t be done!
 The dylithium crystals can’t take it!”(Man, could HE use some tapping!)